WTR-GITHUB/PYTHON_II_PART/Python-Advanced-‐--Lecture-05.-Functional-Programming-Intro:-Part-2.md

 ## Exercises: 🧠

 1) Write a Python program to triple all numbers of a given list of integers.
-Use Python map
+Use Python `map()`.
-2) Write a Python program to square the elements of a list using map() function.
+2) Write a Python program to square the elements of a list using `map()` function.
 3) Write a Python program to add three given lists using Python map and lambda
 4) Write a Python program to add two given lists and find the difference between lists.
 Use map() function.
 5) Write a Python program to convert a given list of integers and a tuple of integers in a list of strings.